CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tokens.md

 ### 3.1 GET Tokens To/FromIOP

 IOP is not able to PUSH Tokens to CPO backend.
-CPO should PULL IOP to get WL ???.
+CPO should PULL IOP to get Tokens.

 ### 3.2 PULL Tokens: Who is the eMSP ?